How to unlock cheaper EV charging

 How can I switch to Fuse Energy?

-Switching to Fuse Energy and accessing EV tariffs is simple and can be done in as little as 3 minutes by completing the online onboarding process here.
+Switching to Fuse Energy is simple and can be done in as little as 3 minutes by completing the online onboarding process here.

 Disclaimer

 For the avoidance of doubt, this article is provided for informational purposes only and is not intended to constitute legal or financial advice.
-Fuse Energy shall not be responsible for any losses arising from reliance on this information.
+The author and/or Fuse Energy shall not be responsible for any losses arising out of any reliance on the information contained herein.